best42/best42.github.io/_posts/2014-12-12-figure-with-caption.markdown

 #### 3.)
 Boot from USB and use disk utility to erase all partitions.

 - click shut down
-- open computer again by push start buttom + option
+- open computer again by push start buttons + option
 - Go to disk utility and click erase

 #### 4.)
 Create a new partition.